quinngroup/ornet/README.md

 please refer to the dependencies section and manually install all that are listed.

 ## Testing
-Inside of the "tests" sub-directory, run the following command:
+Inside of the *tests* sub-directory, run the following command:

 ```
 python tests.py